SSpzcee/Asunder-PHB/phb/md/Wounds.md

 ### **\- (1 \- 20\) Dazed (Head)**

 That one left you reeling.
 Once you're done seeing stars, you'll be... mostly okay.
+Everything seems just a little bit... off, about the world, though you can't quite place what.
+Sounds are muffled, colors muted, and things keep moving at the edge of your vision.

 You lose any AP you currently have, and all effects with Upkeeps (other than Doujutsu) end as you lose your concentration.
 If you're standing on water or a wall, you'll fall, too.

-Everything seems just a little bit... off, about the world, though you can't quite place what.
-Sounds are muffled, colors muted, and things keep moving at the edge of your vision.
-This distraction provides a \-2 penalty to all D20 Rolls.
+This distraction provides a \-1 penalty to all D20 Rolls.

 ### **\- (21 \- 40\) Collapsed Lung (Torso)**

 Your lung quit its day job; unfortunately, that day job was letting you breathe.
-Your Fatigue rolls have a \-4 penalty; you can live with both lungs collapsed, though that raises the penalty to \-12 (rather than just \-8).
+Your Fatigue rolls have a \-3 penalty; you can live with both lungs collapsed, though that raises the penalty to \-9 (rather than just \-6).

 ### **\- (41 \- 60\) Groin Shot (Abdomen)**

 If this was a called shot, you should probably having a serious talk with your opponent about what constitutes fair fighting.
 Even ninja have standards\!

-It's a Stun 12, and you probably feel more than a little nauseous.
+It's a Stun 8, and you probably feel more than a little nauseous.
 Don't be ashamed about doubling over and whimpering, either\!
-Until it's healed your Agility stat is considered 20% lower for all purposes.
+Until it's healed your Agility stat is considered 10% lower for all purposes.
 On top of that, you have a \-4 penalty to Resistance rolls until your recovery is complete.

 ### **\- (61 \- 80\) Sprained Arm (Arm)**

 Your elbow or wrist was forced to bend in a way it's not meant to by the blow, and sprained in the process.
-This gives a \-4 penalty to rolls, and Accuracy of attacks, using that arm (such as grapple rolls, grapple TNs, and all two handed weapons).
-Single-handed weapons held in the other hand, ninjutsu, and taijutsu jutsu which specify they're only kicks suffer only a \-2.
+This gives a \-2 penalty to rolls, and Accuracy of attacks, using that arm (such as grapple rolls, grapple TNs, and all two handed weapons).
+Single-handed weapons held in the other hand, ninjutsu, and taijutsu jutsu which specify they're only kicks suffer only a \-1.
 It also increases your Seal Speeds by 5\.

 ### **\- (81 \- 100\) Sprained Leg (Leg)**

 The muscles and ligaments in your knee or ankle were stretched beyond their capacity.
-Any time you move, including dodging, the pain leaves your Accuracy and d20 rolls at a \-5 penalty for the next 15 IC.
+Any time you move, including dodging, the pain leaves your Accuracy and d20 rolls at a \-2 penalty for the next 15 IC.

 ## **Blunt (Severe)**